 This Americanized poutine involves five of my most favorite ingredients combined: beer, short ribs, gravy, cheese and french fries.
 It is the closest thing to meal perfection.

 Tender, melt-in-your-mouth beef short ribs are the real star of this poutine.
-Recently I made beer braised short ribs and served them over creamy garlic mashed potatoes.
+Recently I made beer braised short ribs and served them with creamy garlic mashed potatoes.
 It took three hours to make and three minutes to devour.
 The moment was so short, and once I realized it I wished I would have slowed down and savored my hard earned meal.

-I followed the same recipe here except instead of using Stone’s Smoked Porter, I used Flat12 Bierwerk’s Pogue’s Run Porter.
+I followed the same recipe here except instead of using Stone’s Smoked Porter, I used Flat12 Bierwerk’s Pogue’s, Run Porter.
 Both add so much flavor to the beef.

 Poutine-realists will chastise my use of English white cheddar cheese as a replacement for cheese curds.
 Nobody said I do things “traditionally” around here.

 But sadly cheese curds were nowhere to be found at Kroger, Fresh Market, or O’Malias.
 Had I prepared better I would have called Traders Point Creamery or talked to my local farmer friends to find out where to get them.
-But… once I had poutine on the mind, I refused to let cheese curds whey me down.
+But… once I had poutine on the mind, I refused to let cheese curds wheyme down.

-Farmer’s cheese and large curd cottage cheese were two alternatives suggested by a few online communities, but I don’t care for cottage cheese and John doesn’t care for goat cheese, and without having tried farmer’s cheese before I wasn’t interested in spending $11 for a large block of it.
+Farmer’s cheese and large curd cottage cheese were two alternatives suggested by a few online communities, but I don’t care for cottage cheese and Rahul doesn’t care for goat cheese, and without having tried farmer’s cheese before I wasn’t interested in spending $11 for a large block of it.
 (Reminder, I already spent $13 on a little more than 2 pounds of beef short ribs).

 An English white cheese caught my eye, and at $4 for a small block that was slightly soft but firm seemed like a better bet.
 It was easy to cut and then crumble with your fingers to break up the cheese.

 And then there was the gravy.
 The last time I made short ribs I attempted to create a gravy from the stock and beer that the ribs cooked in.
 Bad idea.
 It was so bitter and salty from the strong flavors of the beer.
-Instead I created a mock beef gravy from beef stock that was savory and enhanced the flavor of the beer braised short ribs.
+Instead, I created a mock beef gravy from beef stock that was savory and enhanced the flavor of the beer braised short ribs.